Discover Mycenae: The Ancient Kingdom of Agamemnon

 Can I drink or eat inside Mycenae?

-You are not allowed to eat or drink inside any archaeological site in Greece, only water is allowed to carry around.
+You are not allowed to eat or drink inside any archaeological site in Greece, only water is allowed to be carried around.

 Do I need cash or do they take credit cards for the entrance?